dev-nazmulislam/javascript-short-note/README.md

 const obj2 = Object.assign({}, obj);
 console.log(obj2);

-Chapter: 08 Functions
+### Functions

-A JavaScript function is a block of code designed to perform a particular task.
+> A JavaScript function is a block of code designed to perform a particular task.
 A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses ().

 Input, Output and Processing
 // define a Function
 function functionName() {